agrc/gis.utah.gov/_posts/2020-09-04-utah-sgid-statewide-roads-data-layer-updates-09042020.md

   - roads
 ---

-AGRC recently completed updates to the SGID Roads feature class.
+UGRC recently completed updates to the SGID Roads feature class.
 Please visit our [Roads and Highway System]({% link data/transportation/roads-system/index.html %}) data page where you will find information about the Roads data model, as well as direct download links to the SGID Roads data in shapefile and geodatabase format.

-These road updates are also reflected in [AGRC's address locators]({% link data/address-geocoders-locators/index.html %}) and the [Utah Next-Generation 911 GIS Database]({% link data/911/index.html %}).
+These road updates are also reflected in [UGRC's address locators]({% link data/address-geocoders-locators/index.html %}) and the [Utah Next-Generation 911 GIS Database]({% link data/911/index.html %}).

 The following are highlights from this month's update.